 Marijuana seeds require these three things to germinate:

 During germination, you may see little white sprout that emerges from the cannabis seeds.
-This is considered as the first root of the plant and it is called taproot.
+This is considered the first root of the plant and it is called the taproot.
 The taproot will eventually get longer causing it to push the seed up, and after the shell splits the first leaves of the plant will emerge.
 These first-round leaves of the plant are known as “cotyledons”.

 5 Tips to Germinate Your Old Seeds